Starting the IPython controller and engines#

 c.SSHEngineSetLauncher.engine_args = ['--profile-dir=/path/to/profile_ssh']

-Current limitations of the SSH mode of ipcluster are:
+Consideration of SSH mode of ipcluster under Windows:

 Moving files with SSH#